 555, 557-58 (9th Cir.
 1984).
 See also Pope & Talbot, Inc. v.
 Hawn, 346 U.S. 406, 409 (1953) (“Exercising its traditional discretion, admiralty has developed and now follows its own fairer and more flexible rule which allows such consideration of contributory negligence in mitigation of damages as justice requires.”).

 There is no controlling legal authority on the level of plaintiff’s causation required to trigger a reduction of damages for plaintiff’s negligence.
-See Instructions 7.4 (Jones Act Negligence Claim—Causation Defined) and 7.7 (Unseaworthiness—Causation Defined).
+See Instruction 7.4 (Jones Act Negligence Claim—Causation Defined); Instruction 7.7 (Unseaworthiness—Causation Defined).
 In the only reported judicial decision the Committee could find that addressed the question directly, R. Bunting v.
 Sun Co., 434 Pa.
 Super.
 404, 643 A.2d 1085 (1994), a Pennsylvania state appellate court held that a reduction of damages for a plaintiff’s negligence under the Jones Act is permitted when the plaintiff is shown to have played any part, no matter how slight, in bringing about the injury or damage (featherweight causation).
 See also Norfolk S. Ry.
 Co. v.
 Sorrell, 549 U.S. 158, 171 (2007) (holding that, under FELA, the same standard of causation applies to plaintiff’s comparative negligence as to defendant’s negligence).

 Comparative negligence is not applicable if a seaman is injured as a result of a defendant’s violation of Coast Guard regulations.
 See MacDonald v.
 Kahikolu Ltd., 442 F.3d 1199, 1202 (9th Cir.
 2006); Fuszek., 98 F.3d at 517.